Manojrajbhar2/mynewdoc/minio/Minio-cluster.md

 - **http://minio{1..4}/data**: This seems to be indicating a distributed setup with multiple MinIO instances (minio1, minio2, minio3, minio4) and using **/data** as the data directory.

+**Sidekick** constantly monitors the MinIO servers for availability using the readiness service API.
+For legacy applications, it will fallback to port-reachability for readiness checks.If any of the MinIO servers go down, Sidekick will automatically reroute the S3 requests to other servers until the failed server comes back online.

 Add the below commands for sidekick MiniIO.